Saturday, November 30, 2013

 Saturday, November 23, 2013

 You may be wondering why forgiveness is so important.
-Well, here are two very big reasons why you are holding yourself back whenever you do not forgve.
+Here are two very big reasons why you are holding yourself back whenever you do not forgive.

-1) You are holding yourself back from going home to God.
-Our goal is to be more like God so that we can go home and be with him.
-Until we become more like him we are destined to remain in this "dream world" of suffering and fear.
+Our ultimate goal is to be more like God so that we can return home and be with Him.
+Until we become more like Him, and think only loving thoughts, we remain in this “dream world” of suffering and fear.

-God does not judge.
-He only sees our true and perfect selves.
+God does not judge; He only sees our true and perfect selves.
+He created us and he loves us unconditionally.
 In A Course in Miracles, we are asked to give up all forms of judgment and to accept and forgive everything in our lives.
+We are asked to become more like God, himself.
+He knows that all his children remain as he created them, perfect and whole, despite however they may behave on this confusing, psycho planet of illusion.

-2) You are holding yourself back from knowing peace while you are here.
-Relinquishing judgments by accepting and forgiving this world is the only path to inner peace.
+You are also holding yourself back from knowing peace while you are here.
+Relinquishing judgments by accepting and forgiving the world is the only path to inner peace.

-We look at the world differently by seeing through the eyes of forgiveness.
-We drop all judgments.
-We know that every person here is a brother, even if sometimes they have forgotten this themselves and behave badly in ignorance.
+We begin to see the world differently by looking through the eyes of forgiveness.
+We drop all judgments, recognizing that every person is a brother—even if they sometimes behave badly or forget their true nature.
 We must know their real identity for them.
 We accept with grace the events of this world and trust that they are happening here for us as a means where we can grow and purify by accepting and forgiving.
 When we accept everything that happens to us, we are creating peace in our minds.

 http://bookstore.balboapress.com/Products/SKU-000678881/Forgiveness-is-the-Key-to-Happiness.aspx